Equity-Based Discrimination and Misconduct Services (including Title IX)

 For survivors of gender-based misconduct who wish to speak to a confidential source on campus, they may contact one or more of the following individuals or departments on campus to schedule an appointment:

-Although any DOS staff member can assist students in navigating the student conduct process or accessing other resources, Jessica Landis, is the Assistant Dean of Students for Safety and Equity (which includes serving as the University's Title IX Deputy Coordinator for matters involving students).
-Please call 773-508-8840 for more information or to speak to Jessica directly.
-If you prefer to speak to a staff member who identifies as male, Associate Dean Tim Love is also equipped and prepared to provide services as needed.
+Although any DOS staff member can assist students in navigating the student conduct process or accessing other resources, Courtney Bilbrey, is the Assistant Dean of Students and Title IX Deputy Coordinator for matters involving students.
+Please call 773-508-8840 for more information or to speak to Courtney directly.